gecko0307/bt/README.md

 `bt capture video <resolution>`

-To build banner for publishing (WIP, relies on a proprietary external tool at the moment):
+To build banner for publishing:

 `bt build <platform>`

-where `<platform>` is one of the supported ad platforms (see [platforms.js](https://github.com/gecko0307/bt/blob/master/src/builder/platforms.js) for details).
+where `<platform>` is one of the supported ad platforms (see [specs](https://github.com/gecko0307/bt/blob/master/src/specs) for details).

 ## Templates
 `bt init` will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
 Additionally [Anime.js](https://animejs.com/)-based template is available for fully self-hosted banners with as small size overhead as possible: